-Initially I did not want to bore you with another
+Initially, I did not want to bore you with another

-querelle d'Allemand but when even the
+querelle d'Allemand.
+Still, when even the

 |

-Wolfgang Thierse (right) with Freiburg's MP Gernot Erler
+Wolfgang Thierse (right) with Freiburg's MP

-on a visit in front of the Neues Rathaus in August 2002 |
+on a visit in front of the Neues Rathaus in August 2002

 |